basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 keywords: [developers, buckets]
 ---

-Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties in a more efficient way.
+Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties more efficiently and programmatically than in the older configuration system based on [[bucket properties|The Basics#bucket-properties-and-operations]].

 <div class="note">
 <div class="title">Important note on cluster downgrades</div>
-If you upgrade a Riak to version 2.0 or later, you can still downgrade the cluster to a pre-2.0 version <em>if you have not created and activated a bucket type in the cluster</em>.
+If you upgrade a Riak to version 2.0 or later, you can still downgrade the cluster to a pre-2.0 version <em>as long as you have not created and activated a bucket type in the cluster</em>.
 Once any bucket type has been created and activated, you can no longer downgrade the cluster to a pre-2.0 version.
 </div>

 ## How Bucket Types Work

-The ad hoc approach to bucket configuration involves setting bucket properties for specific buckets either through [[HTTP|HTTP Set Bucket Properties]] or [[Protocol Buffers|PBC Set Bucket Properties]].
-With this approach, you can take a bucket `my_bucket` and modify any number of its properties, from `n_val` to `allow_mult` and far beyond.
+The older configuration system, based on bucket properties, involves setting bucket properties for specific buckets either through [[HTTP|HTTP Set Bucket Properties]] or [[Protocol Buffers|PBC Set Bucket Properties]].
+With this approach, you can take any given bucket and modify a wide range of properties, from `n_val` to `allow_mult` and far beyond.

 Using bucket *types* also involves dealing with bucket properties, but with a few crucial differences:

-* Bucket types enable you to assign a total set of properties to buckets _at the time of their creation_ (instead of setting buckets' properties and then using those buckets)
+* Bucket types enable you to create total sets of bucket configurations and assign those configurations to as many buckets as you wish (whereas the older system required configurations to be set on an ad hoc basis)
 * Bucket types must be both created _and_ activated before they can be used (whereas bucket properties can be modified at any time)
-* Nearly all bucket properties can be updated using bucket types, with two exceptions: the `datatype` and `consistent` properties
+* Nearly all bucket properties can be updated using bucket types, with two exceptions: the `datatype` and `consistent` properties related to [[Riak Data Types|Data Types]] and [[strong consistency]], respectively

 It is important to note that buckets are not assigned types in the same way that they are configured when using [[bucket properties|The Basics#Bucket-Properties-and-Operations]].
 You cannot simply take a bucket `my_bucket` and assign it a type the way that you would, say, set `allow_mult` to `false` or `n_val` to `5`, because there is no `type` parameter contained within the bucket's properties (i.e. `props`).